-Most people have a fascination with their pores — expelling debris from them, making them appear smaller — all in an effort to achieve a smooth, imperfection-free complexion.
+Most people are fascinated by their pores — expelling debris from them, making them appear smaller — all in an effort to achieve a smooth, imperfection-free complexion.
 Case in point: pore strips.
 These tiny adhesive strips are applied to your nose to work their magic and visibly pull dirt and oil from your pores when removed.
-There’s something so much more satisfying about them as compared to detoxing mask treatments but there’s some conflicting reports out there that say they might be doing more harm than good.
+There’s something so much more satisfying about them as compared to detoxing mask treatments, but there’s some conflicting reports out there that claim they might be doing more harm than good.
 So, what’s the deal with using pore strips?
-Do they actually work to clear your pores and, most importantly, how do they affect our skin?
-We found out.
+Do they actually work to clear your pores and bust blackheads and, most importantly, how do they affect your skin?
+Keep reading to find out.

 How Do Pore Strips Work?

 Pore strips seem pretty self-explanatory.
 Each strip is coated with an adhesive that bonds to skin.
-To apply, you typically wet your nose, place on the strip, wait 10-15 minutes and then slowly peel it off.
-What’s left stuck to the strip is a combination of sebum and dirt extracted from your comedones or blackheads.
-“Blackheads happen when oil in the pores of the skin is exposed to air and oxidized, resulting in a black appearance,” says Dr. Purvisha Patel, board-certified dermatologist and founder of Visha Skincare.
+To apply, you typically wet your nose, place on the strip, wait 10 to 15 minutes and then slowly peel it off.
+What’s stuck to the strip is a combination of sebum and dirt extracted from your comedones or blackheads.
+“Blackheads happen when oil in the pores of the skin is exposed to air and oxidized, resulting in a black appearance,” says Dr. Purvisha Patel, a board-certified dermatologist and founder of Visha Skincare.

-It’s important to keep in mind that different people will see different results when it comes to using pore strips.
+It’s important to keep in mind that different people will see different results when it comes to using pore strips for blackhead removal.
 “If the adhesive truly grabs the oil and pulls it out, voilá — the blackhead is taken out,” says Dr. Patel.
 “But the ability of the strip to adhere and clear the pores is a variable factor.”

 Other Ways to Minimize Pores and Remove Blackheads

 That is to say, preventing blackheads in the first place is far more effective than trying to remove them after the fact.
-“After all, if blackheads aren’t kept away, they’ll need to be removed over and over again,” says Dr. Craig Kraffert, board-certified dermatologist and president of Amarte Skin Care.
-“While repetitive grooming behaviors can be quite enjoyable when we think about fun things such as a hair trim and highlight session at the hair salon, blackhead extractions are typically less than fun and definitely better off avoided.”
+“After all, if blackheads aren’t kept away, they’ll need to be removed over and over again,” says Dr. Craig Kraffert, a board-certified dermatologist and president of Amarte Skin Care.